Skip to main content

 This article is part of the Fall 2019 issue of the Earth Science Matters Newsletter.

 The U.S. coast of the Gulf of Mexico stretches about 1,631 miles from southern Florida through Alabama, Mississippi, and Louisiana, ending at the U.S.-Mexico border in Texas.
 Along this coastline are numerous types of coastal wetlands that provide many societal benefits.
 Coastal wetlands comprise grassy salt marshes, mangrove forests, freshwater forested swamps, freshwater marshes, and tidal flats.
 In addition to supporting fish and wildlife habitat, these wetlands improve water quality by filtering out excess nutrients and contaminants, sequester carbon and release oxygen, stabilize the shoreline to control erosion, provide recreation and tourism opportunities, and protect coastal communities from storms.
-USGS Climate Research and Development Program (Climate R&D) researchers are studying these important ecosystems and communicating with local natural resource managers to better inform their management.
+USGS researchers are studying these important ecosystems and communicating with local natural resource managers to better inform their management.

-Coastal wetlands have immense economic value, with estimates averaging about $194,000 per hectare per year on a global scale (2007 US$ price level) (Mehvar et al., 2018).
+Coastal wetlands have immense economic value, with estimates averaging about \$194,000 per hectare per year on a global scale (2007 US\$ price level) (Mehvar et al., 2018).
 For example, almost all the fish and shellfish caught by the fishing industry depend on estuaries and wetlands at some point in their life cycle, and the money brought in annually by the fishing industry in the Gulf region reaches hundreds of millions of dollars.
 Loss of healthy coastal wetland habitats can have severe impacts not only on fish populations, but on the fishing industry and regional economy as well.
 Coastal wetlands also incur economic value from their recreational use (fishing, kayaking, hiking, etc.), provisioning of raw materials (food, fiber, wood), and protective nature (prevent erosion, filter pollution, hold excess rain to help control flooding).

 succulent and grass-dominated slat marsh